lightscalar/argos-pipeline/README.md

 ```

 Note that by convention all site names are lowercase and contain only letters,
-numbers, and underscores; punctuation and spaces are verboten.
+numbers, and underscores; punctuation (including hyphens) and spaces are
+verboten.

 ## Database